 A practical example, where AI can be used to train neural networks is with invoices.

-Invoices have a very high variability, and over 18 billion invoices are issued each year in America and Europe alone.
+Invoices have a very high variability, and over 550 billion invoices are forecast to be issued globally each year.
 To extract data from all of these invoices, it would either require endless manual data entry tasks, or an insane amount of time spent setting up rules and templates for each field, varying for each vendor (as with OCR).

 AI can work for other business documents as well, and does not require the same set up of rules or templates, working from day 1.
-See how AI can do the work on your own invoice.
+See how AI can do the work on your own invoice through OCR deep learning.